MicrosoftEdge/MSEdgeExplainers/Foldables/explainer.md

 	* [Simple CSS spanning media feature demo in a web-based device emulator](https://foldables-emulator.netlify.com/?url=https://css-spanning.netlify.com/demo/basic/)

 ## Motivation:
-Web developers targeting foldable devices want to be able to effectively lay out the content in a window that spans multiple displays.
-However, the web platform does not yet provide the necessary primitives for building layouts that are optimized for foldable experiences.
+Web developers targeting dual-screen and foldable devices want to be able to effectively lay out the content in a window that spans multiple display regions.
+However, the web platform does not yet provide the necessary primitives for building layouts that are optimized for dual-screen or foldable experiences.

 Developers may be able to solve this by taking a hard dependency on a specific device hardware parameters - an approach that is fragile, not scalable, and requires work duplication for each new device.

 ### Current problems:
 More specific challenges we've heard from our internal product teams that were exploring building experiences for this emerging classes of devices include:

 - *Hardware differences*: Devices could be seamless (e.g. Samsung Galaxy Fold) or have a seam (e.g. [Microsoft Surface Neo](https://www.microsoft.com/en-us/surface/devices/surface-neo), [Microsoft Surface Duo](https://www.microsoft.com/en-us/surface/devices/surface-duo) or ZTE Axon M).
-In the latter case developers might want to take it into account or intentionally ignore depending on scenario;
+In both cases developers might want to take it into account or intentionally ignore depending on scenario;
 - *Folding capabilities, state*: the fold area could be safe or unsafe region to present content;
 - *Future-proofing*: Ideally developers would want a somewhat stable way to target this class of devices without having to rely on specific device hardware parameters.